ublue-os/bazzite/README.md

 - Comes with patches from [SteamOS BTRFS](https://gitlab.com/popsulfr/steamos-btrfs) for full BTRFS support for the SD card by default.
 - Ships with a ported copy of [SDGyroDSU](https://github.com/kmicki/SteamDeckGyroDSU), enabled by default.
 - Option to install [Decky Loader](https://github.com/SteamDeckHomebrew/decky-loader), [EmuDeck](https://www.emudeck.com/), [RetroDECK](https://retrodeck.net/), and [ProtonUp-Qt](https://davidotek.github.io/protonup-qt/), among numerous other useful packages on installation.
-- Custom update system allows for the OS, Flatpaks, Nix packages <sup><sub>(Via Fleek)</sub></sup>, and Distrobox images to be updated directly from the Gamemode UI.
+- Custom update system allows for the OS, Flatpaks, Nix packages <sup><sub>(Via Fleek)</sub></sup>, and Distrobox images to be updated directly from the Game mode UI.
 - Built in support for Windows dual-boot thanks to Fedora's installation of GRUB being left intact.
 - Update break something?
 Easily roll back to the previous version of Bazzite thanks to `rpm-ostree`'s rollback functionality.
 You can even select previous images at boot.
 - Steam and Lutris preinstalled on the image as layered packages.
-- [Discover Overlay](https://github.com/trigg/Discover) for Discord pre-installed and automatically launches in both Gamemode and on the Desktop if Discord is installed.
+- [Discover Overlay](https://github.com/trigg/Discover) for Discord pre-installed and automatically launches in both Game mode and on the Desktop if Discord is installed.
 [View the official documentation here](https://trigg.github.io/Discover/bazzite).
 - Uses ZRAM<sub><sup>(4GB)</sup></sub> with the ZSTD compression algorithm by default with the option to switch back to a 1GB swap file and set a custom size for it if desired.
 - Kyber I/O scheduler to prevent I/O starvation when installing games or during background `duperemove` and `rmlint` processes.
 - Applies SteamOS's kernel parameters.